9. Upgrading Firmware

 - Once the programmer is in bootloader mode, it will appear to your computer as a new device called “Pololu pgm03a Bootloader”.

-- Windows 8, Windows 7, Vista and Linux: The driver for the bootloader will automatically be installed and you can proceed to the next step.
+- Windows 10, Windows 8, Windows 7, Vista, Linux, and Mac OS X: The driver for the bootloader will automatically be installed and you can proceed to the next step.

 - Windows XP: When the “Found New Hardware Wizard” is displayed, follow steps 4–6 in Section 3.a to get the driver working.